kayaramazan/getir-test-case/README.md

 | minCount | Minimum Number | Require |
 | maxCount | Maximum Number | Require |

-This repo is using Mysql.
-I used NodeJs and it connects to mysql server.

-## Quick Start
-`npm install` <br>

-Run `npm start` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

-## API
-This repo is using NodeJs Api Server [click](https://github.com/kayaramazan/surveyBackend) to access backend project
 ## Creators

 **Ramazan Kaya**